 Care to shop around?
 Check Booking.com for more accommodation options.

 If you don’t have your own car to use during your Perlis trip, then you will have taxi and ‘city’ bus options.
 For prearranged transportation or local tour guides, I highly recommend One Love Adventures and Unic Astana Holidays.
 Both are affordable and have great customer service.

 Perlis is super easy to get to.
-For Malaysia travelers without a car, there is a west coast train route from Kuala Lumpur to the train station in Arau, Perlis.
+For Malaysia travelers without a car, there is a west coast train route from Kuala Lumpur to the train station in Arau, Perlis (the KTM Platinum takes just five and a half hours).
 There are also three main bus stations in Perlis; Kuala Perlis, Kangar and Arau.
 And from Langkawi, Malaysia, it’s just a 45-minute ferry ride away.
 For those who prefer to fly, there is also an airport in Langkawi that has flights from Kuala Lumpur and Penang, from there it’s a taxi ride to Kuah and then the 45-minute ferry ride.
-For Thailand travelers (when borders open again), there is an airport in Hat Yai as well as mini van or bus options from Hat Yai, Dannok and Satun.
+For Thailand travelers, there is an airport in Hat Yai as well as mini van or bus options from Hat Yai, Dannok and Satun.

 Perlis, of course, has more to offer than the few activities listed in this itinerary.
 They are also quite consistent in having local festivals and events.
 One annual event to keep in mind is their Pesta Angin Timur (East Wind Festival) which is usually held around February or early March.